turgu1/maison/Readme.md

 # Maison - Minimally Secure ESP8266 IOT MQTT based Framework

 Note: This is still work in progress.
-This code is working on an ESP8266.
 The documentation is also a work in progress.
 The code is working and must be considered of a Beta level.

 This library implements a small, minimally secure, IOT Framework for embedded ESP8266 devices to serve into a Home IOT environment.
-It diminishes the amount of code to be put in the targeted app source code.
-The app interacts with the framework through a Finite State Machine algorithm allowing for specific usage at every stage.
+It diminishes the amount of code to be put in the targeted application source code.
+The application interacts with the framework through a Finite State Machine algorithm allowing for specific usage at every stage.

 Here are the main characteristics:

 * Framework configuration saved in file through SPIFFS.
 * WiFi MQTT based communications.
 Nothing else.
 * TLS encryption: All MQTT communication with encryption.
-* Server authentification through fingerprinting.
+* Server authentication through fingerprinting.
 * User/Password identification.
 * JSON based data transmission with server.
 * Configuration updates through MQTT.
 * Option: Automated Watchdog transmission every 24 hours.
 * Option: Battery voltage transmission.
 * Option: DeepSleep or continuous power.
-* Option: Application specific mqtt topic subscription.
+* Option: Application specific MQTT topic subscription.
 * Option: Application specific automatic state saving in RTC memory.
 * Option: Verbose/Silent debugging output through compilation.